PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

-* Position the Raspberry Pi 4 so that it rests on each spacer
+* Position the Raspberry Pi 4 so that it rests on each spacer and stands as shown in the picture below
 * Using a **Female Hexagonal 4mm screwdriver**, securely fasten each of the **4 x Hexagonal Spacer M2X12**, making sure they're tight but not over-tightened
 ![Assemble Core Module 2.png](images/Assemble_Core_Module_2.png "Assemble Core Module 2")